py5coding/py5book/integrations/colors.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 As you can see below, colors in the HSL model become whiter as the luminance approaches 100%.
 In the HSB model, colors become brigher forms of the given hue.

+We were also able to create instances of `colour.Color` and pass them to the [](/reference/sketch_fill) method.

 ```{code-cell} ipython3
 ---